|What is nausea? Causes Symptoms Diagnosis Treatment|

 The goal of treatment is to find and treat the underlying cause.

-- Travel sickness: Cats who suffer from travel sickness may benefit from anti-emetic or tranquillizers which are prescribed off-label.
-Some medications include diphenhydramine and meclizine which are both antihistamines but also relieve nausea.
+- Travel sickness: Cats who suffer from travel sickness can benefit from anti-nausea medications or tranquillizers which are prescribed off-label.

 - Anti-emetics: For cats who are suffering from a systemic disorder, anti-emetic drugs may be prescribed to help reduce the feeling of nausea.
 There are a number of drugs which can be prescribed depending on the cause of nausea and vomiting.

-- Antacid drugs: Your veterinarian may recommend antacid drugs which reduce the amount of stomach acid produced, forms a layer over damaged stomach tissue (stomach ulcers) or neutralises the stomach acid.
-Pepcid AC (famotidine), cimetidine, ranitidine, nizatidine can all reduce stomach acid production.
-Sucralfate (Carafate) forms a protective layer over stomach ulcers.
+- Antacid drugs: The veterinarian can prescribe medications to reduce the amount of stomach acid produced, gastric protectants which form a protective layer over damaged stomach tissue (stomach ulcers) or medications to neutralise the stomach acid.

 - Nutritional support: Nausea is enough to stop your cat eating.
 You can try offering palatable food is unlikely to help if he is feeling sick.
 A cat who has gone without food for more than 24-48 hours is at risk of developing hepatic lipidosis, which is life-threatening.
 Therefore it may be necessary to put in a feeding tube until your cat recovers his appetite.